JoeyStanley/real/pages/r-workshops.md

 Shiny is an R package that allows you to make your own interactive web pages.
 An entire semester could be devoted to Shiny and there's a bit of a learning curve, especially if you haven't used HTML before.
 This two-day workshop covers just the essentials.

 Note that the materials for this workshop include interactive shiny elements, which means I can't host them on my own website.
 So instead, they're hosted on Shiny's free server space.
-But this comes with a major drawback: they're only avilable for 25 user-hours a month.
+But this comes with a major drawback: they're only available for 25 user-hours a month.
 So, if the link above does not work for you, try again in a week or so.
-Sorry for the inconvenince.
+Sorry for the inconvenience.

 <!--
 *Special topics: Regression and mixed-effects modeling* (April 6): In more and more fields, quantitative analysis is the norm.
 I can't begin to cover everything about fitting statistical models to your data, but I'll cover some introductory concepts to hopefully guide you in the right direction for further study.